arecai/DAT_course_final_assessment/README.md

 | PT08.S5(O3) | -6.403627 |

-## CONCLUSIONS
+## 6. CONCLUSIONS
 * All the metal oxides studied in this model significantly affect T in Positano.
-* Titania (PT08.S2), NO2 and tungsten oxide (nominally NO2 targeted) positvely contribute to T raise (the more concetration of these oxides, the more temperature), being Titania the one with a highest negative impact.
+* Titania (PT08.S2), NO2 and tungsten oxide (nominally NO2 targeted) positively contribute to T raise (the more concentration of these oxides, the more Temperature), being Titania the one with the highest negative impact.
-* CO, tin oxide, Non Metanic HydroCarbons, Benzene, indium oxide and tungsten oxide (nominally NOx targeted) negatively contribute to T (the more concentration of these oxides, the less T), being Benzene the one with a highest positive impact.
+* CO, tin oxide, Non-Metanic HydroCarbons, Benzene, indium oxide, and tungsten oxide (nominally NOx targeted) negatively contribute to T (the more concentration of these oxides, the less T), being Benzene the one with the highest positive impact.

-## BUSINES RECOMENDATIONS
+## 7. BUSINESS RECOMMENDATIONS
-We observe that there was a big drop of Temperature between 2014 and 2015, being the T average in 2014 of 20.240605 Celsius vs 9.494393 Celsius in 2015.
-This 10C difference could be an indicator that the T sensor was damage.
-We would recommend to check the Tempearture Sensor and repeat the study with new collected data.
+We observe a big drop in Temperature between 2014 and 2015, with the T average in 2014 of 20.2 C vs 9.4 C in 2015.
+This 10C difference could be an indicator that the T sensor was damaged.
+We recommend checking the Tempearture Sensor and repeating the study with new collected data.

 In terms of regulation, since Titania is the one that contributes the most to Temperature increase, we recommend that the new regulations aim to reduce the emissions of Titania.